Wakaru-Science/website/_posts/2021-05-11-stuff_coming_soonl.md

 \end{bmatrix}
 $$

 where the matrix-function will rotate the vector around x axis by $$ \theta $$ degrees.
-Such a matrix with a special job to do needs a special name too - Operator
+Such a matrix with a special job to do needs a special name too - Operator.
+Like a fucntion, an operator will transform a (set of) vectors.

 How does the operator act?